pnwairfire/bluesky-web/README.md

 dispersion models (e.g. hysplit, which currently the only such model supported).

-Like with the emissions API, This API requires posted JSON with two possible top level keys - 'fire_information' and 'config'.
+Like with the emissions API, This API requires posted JSON with three possible top level keys - 'fire_information', 'config', and 'modules.
 The 'fire_information' key is required, and must contain emissions data and growth time windows for each fire.
 The 'config' key is also required, to specify, at the very least, dispersion start time and num_hours.
+The 'modules' key is optional.

 Since dispersion is run, bluesky will be run asynchronously, and the API response will include a guid to identify the run in subsequent